ga4gh-beacon/beacon-v2/docs/aggregations.md

     #### Request

-    **Note**: In principle the `selectors` parameter would not be needed here if the beacon indicates that those range selectors are part of a predefined `AgeOfOnset` `aggregationTerm`.
+    **Note**: In principle the `categories` parameter would not be needed here if the beacon indicates that those range categories are part of a predefined `AgeOfOnset` `aggregationTerm`.

     ```json